Concepts

 To use GenePattern, you open a web browser and enter a URL.
 The URL that you enter is the address of a GenePattern server.
 The web browser provides the user interface.
 The server runs the analyses and stores the results.

-Broad-Hosted Server
+Cloud-Hosted Server

-Using the Broad-hosted server has several benefits:
+Using the Cloud-hosted server has several benefits:

 • The GenePattern team maintains the server for you.

 • User accounts are freely available.
-Just open a web browser and go to http://genepattern.broadinstitute.org/gp/.
+Just open a web browser and go to http://cloud.genepattern.org/gp/.
 On the login page, select the Click to register link.

 Local Server